-It starts as a frustration, really, a frustration that leads to a question, "What if the collective of human kind could step out of the destructive cycles that have characterized our history?"
+It started as a frustration, really, a frustration that led to a question, "What if the collective of human kind could step out of the destructive cycles that have characterized our history?"

-A multitude of questions follow but they finally boil down to the one, next question, "How could we do it?"
+A multitude of questions followed but they finally boiled down to the one, next question, "How could we do it?"

-And so the novel, The Appearance of Terrible Thingsis born.
-Well, I say 'born' when what I really mean to say is that it barges into my office, sits down on my chest and threatens to not get up until I write it.
+And so the series, The Appearance of Terrible Things was born.
+Well, I say 'born' when what I really mean to say is that it barged into my office, sat down on my chest and threatened to not get up until I wrote it.

-So this is how I meet two young women, Nimah and Ronnie, one born to privilege, one born into service.
-Soon, their circumstances take an alarming turn and together, they are thrust into a world they never knew existed.
+So this is how I met two young women, Nimah and Ronnie, one born to privilege, one born into service.
+In this first story, their circumstances take an alarming turn and together, they are thrust into a world they never knew existed.
 Surrounded by magic and technology, they are forced to shift their understandings of history, of culture, and of reality itself.

-Like the girls, Pilar is soon presented with a reality that cannot possibly be, but that is right before her eyes and may hold the key to her country's future.
+Like the girls, Pilar is soon presented with an unbelievable reality that manifests before her eyes and that may hold the key to her country's future.